XiangmingKA/academic-kickstart4/content/project/4 A Unity3D Tank Game/index.md

 ![Test Scene 1](img/image2.jpg)
 ## Level design

-While game design wasn't the focus area of this project, I implemented a simple multiplayer level design: Two players are born at spawn point A & B and begin to fight!
+While the game design wasn't the focus area of this project, I implemented a simple multiplayer level design: Two players are born at spawn point A & B and begin to fight!
 ![Test Scene 1](img/image3.jpg)

 ## Game mechanisms

-In the beginning og this game, players will be showen the following scene.
-Players can choose to host a new game or join others' game by entering the local host number.
+At the beginning of this game, players will be shown in the following scene.
+Players can choose to host a new game or join others' games by entering the local host number.
 ![Test Scene 1](img/image5.jpg)

-Players can move and rotate their tanks by pressing W A S D.
+Players can move and rotate their tanks by pressing W A S D. And there is a pointer at the top of the scene indicating player's health value.
 ![Test Scene 1](img/image6.jpg)

 By entering "space", they can fire a shell.
 The field of fire depends on the time players pressing "space" demonstrated as following: